egaumer/torah/exodus/mishpatim.md

 In Middle Eastern covenants, animals were killed and cut into pieces.
 The pieces of the sacrificed animal were arranged around the altar.
 Then the two covenant parties would walk together between the pieces.
 Basically this meant that they were agreeing that if they broke the covenant, what happened to the animal would happen to them.
 Why would the people be sprinkled with blood?
 To signify that the blood of the covenant included or covered them as well.

 Aaron and his sons will eventually have blood sprinkled on them when they are commissioned as priests, but other than that, this is the only other time when someone is sprinkled with blood.
-In Leviticus 8 blood gets put on the alter and on the priest (his right earlobe, his right thumb and his right toe).
+In Leviticus 8:23 blood gets put on the alter and on the priest (his right earlobe, his right thumb and his right toe).
 So the blood seems to be their official invitation to the covenant.
 Think of it as a mini ordination ceremony to be a kingdom of priests.
-The only other case of someone being  sprinkled with blood is in Leviticus 14, but the blood is not applied to the altar, so it’s a little different.
+The only other case of someone being  sprinkled with blood is in Leviticus 14:14, but the blood is not applied to the altar, so it’s a little different.

 3. Then they see God and they eat and drink.
 They seal the deal with a meal!
-We will one day dine with Christ at the Marriage Feast of the Lamb!
+We will one day dine with _Christ_ at the _Marriage Feast of the Lamb_ (Revelation 19:7–10)!
 Can you just imagine what that will be like?

 What the children of Israel saw was a consuming fire on top of the mountain.
 And Moses goes up in the midst of the cloud to be on the mountain for 40 days and 40 nights.
 What is he doing on the mountain for that long?
 Moses already has the law.
 Now God is going to call him up for a set of blueprints for the tabernacle- a place of worship while they are in the desert.
 The number 40 is also the number of testing.
 Who was being tested for the 40 days and 40 nights?
 Not Moses.
 It was the children of Israel.